This article will familiarize you with the 10 main types of 3D printer, including both plastic and metal 3D printing technologies:

 Optomec DED 3D printer working on a metal part.

-During DED 3D printing, a metal wire material or powder – the feedstock – is deposited from the printer’s nozzle and melted by the laser, electron beam or other heat source as it is directed onto the build platform.
+DED involves using a metal wire material or powder – the feedstock – which is deposited from the printer’s nozzle and melted by the laser, electron beam or other heat source as it is directed onto the build platform.
 Robotic arms are used to deposit and melt the metal, and the process is commonly used to repair metal parts that have been damaged, as well as to build large metal structures.

-No metal 3D printer type can create larger parts – Sciaky’s EBAM systems can create metal parts multiple meters in size.
+DED printers can create the largest metal parts of any metal 3D printing technology.
+For example, Sciaky’s EBAM systems can create metal parts multiple meters in size.
 Additionally, the metal powders used in DED 3D printers are typically of lower cost than in DMLS, print extremely quickly, and possess good mechanical properties and strength.

 However, DED metal parts are considered worse quality and less precise than those created using DMLS or EBM, with less crisp surface finishes and requiring further post-processing.